shrirangdixit/house_price_prediction/README.md

 * testcsv                         == Test data without target (We have to submit the solution for the test)
 * sample_submission.csv           == sample solution for sumbmission on kaggle
 * random_forest_solution          == my predtion formatted in csv
 * house-price-advance-regression-technique.ipynb ==  Jupyter notebook containing EDA, Data preprosessing, Hyperparameter tunning model

-I secured the score appr.
-0.14 on Kaggle with this model
+I secured the score approximately 0.14 on Kaggle with this model